-Designing a brand identity can be one of the most enjoyable parts of starting or updating a business/organization can also be perilous.
+Designing a brand identity can be one of the most enjoyable parts of starting or updating a business/organization, but it can also be perilous.
 Your newly created brandmark might be too similar to another’s intellectual property.
-But unless you have done a thorough search, you might not ever know.
-But, did you know that there are several ways to actively search and find out if your brand identity ( logo ) has similar doppelgangers already out there, many options of which are for free?
-And if you were first, you might want to know if a brand is mimicking your brand identity system.
+And unless you have done a thorough search, you might not ever know.
+There are several ways to actively search and find out if your brand identity ( logo ) has similar doppelgangers already out there, and many of those options are for free?
+And if you were the original trendsetter, you might want to know if another brand is mimicking your brand identity system.

 I compiled the best methods of discovering whether your brand identity system is too similar to other trademarks, icons, designs, and work marks out there for you.

 As we previously covered some brands may be uncomfortably similar to others and may require a brand update.
-But, many branding systems are legally similarily designed especially in packaging design, to gain from another competitor brand’s head-wind.
+But, many branding systems are legally similarily designed especially in packaging design, to gain from another competitor brand’s headwind.
 And sometimes they might even encroach another brand’s intellectual property with copy-cat designs.
-Each country, region, has unique rules when it comes to protecting intellectual properties, and the legal actions that can be taken.
+Each country, region, has unique rules when it comes to protecting intellectual properties.
 We suggest if you are interested to read up on that here ( LegalZoom ).

 Reverse Logo Search – Google Image Search